rdrnnrr/bikebluetooth/ios/README.md

 ## Getting started

-1. Open `ios/JuiceBoxCompanion.xcodeproj` (create a new SwiftUI App project in Xcode using these sources if the project file is missing).
+1. Open `ios/JuiceBoxCompanion/JuiceBoxCompanion.xcodeproj` in Xcode.
 2. Set the signing team and bundle identifier that suits your account.
-3. Ensure the app has the **Bluetooth** (`NSBluetoothAlwaysUsageDescription`) and **Media Library** (`NSAppleMusicUsageDescription`) usage descriptions in the target Info.
-4. Build and run on an iPhone.
+3. Build and run on an iPhone.
 Simulator cannot access CoreBluetooth peripherals.

 Once running, start playback in Apple Music or any app that updates the system's Now Playing info.
-The song metadata will sync to the bike remote automatically when connected.
+The song metadata will sync to the bike remote automatically when connected, and the remote can request a resend of the last track over the Nordic UART RX channel.